EU bank watchdog set to stick to capital target

 Markets and regulators are piling pressure on banks to meet the new Basel rules sooner rather than later as strains remain in some euro zone countries.

-Last week, a stress test conducted by consulting firm Oliver Wyman found that 14 of Spain’s banks needed extra capital totaling 59.3 billion euros to stabilize them.
+Last week, a stress test conducted by consulting firm Oliver Wyman found that 14 of Spain’s banks needed extra capital totalling 59.3 billion euros to stabilise them.

 The next EU bank stress test is not due until 2013, when a new law could be in place to replace the EBA with the European Central Bank as the main supervisor for euro zone lenders.
 This would leave the EBA to focus on pan-EU rule making.